The 18 Things Chefs Buy at Costco

 Kirkland Signature Extra Virgin Olive Oil

 Samin Nosrat, the author of the bestselling Salt Fat Acid Heat: Mastering the Elements of Good Cooking, is a big fan of this affordable olive oil, according to Refinery 29.
 Cardoz likes it too, for marinades, salads, and cooking.
-Find out 15 foods nutritionists always buy at Costco.
+Olive oil has plenty of health benefits, which is why it’s one of the 15 foods nutritionists always buy at Costco.

 Cardoz has been a fan since he got some premade burgers for one of his son’s birthdays.
 He recommends the unfrozen kind in the meat section.

 This juicy cut has lots of flavor.
 “You usually have to special-order this from other butchers,” Cardoz told Kitchn.
-Find out the bizarre things you didn’t know you could find at Costco.
+Surprised that Costco sells all this high-end meat?
+These are more bizarre things you didn’t know you could find at Costco.

 Kirkland Raw, Tail-On Shrimp